MagicalPlayGames/MagicalPlayGames/README.md

 ## Hi there, I'm Michael 🧔🖥️ 👋

 Thank you for checking out my Github.
 I've been coding for 12 years now, and I am currently pursuing my Unity Expert Programmer Certification.
+(Update: HAVE my Certification)

 I have various projects here to check out ranging from Advance A.I. to games I've developed.
 Please have a look and feel free to add onto the code.
 Also, here are some Art I've done using Unity Shaders